Why Optimise Website Speed?

-The human mind's threshold for recognizing an interface's immediate response hovers in the low hundreds of milliseconds.
-Most websites today struggle to meet this mark upon loading, but every improvement counts.
+The human mind perceives an interface's immediate response within a mere few hundred milliseconds.
+Most websites today struggle to meet this threshold during loading, but every improvement counts.

 Google supports fast websites because speed impacts conversions.
-Also, because the human mind isn't infinitely patient.
+And also because the human mind doesn't possess infinite patience.
 Google supports fast websites because speed impacts conversions.
-Also, because the human mind isn't infinitely patient.
+And also because the human mind doesn't possess infinite patience.

-Let’s first delve into the crux of the matter, rooted in the psychology of user patience with interfaces.
+Let us first explore the crux of the matter, which lies in the psychology of human patience when interacting with user interfaces.

 Psychology

-In 1968, R. B. Miller conducted the first tests to determine how users of the era's mainframe computers perceived terminal interface response times.
-Little did he know that his study would remain one of the most cited in the field over fifty years later.
+When R. B. Miller conducted his early tests in 1968 to understand how users of mainframe computers perceived terminal interface response times, he probably didn't envision that his study would remain highly cited over fifty years later.

-Mr. Miller would likely be quite surprised that even in 2020, we still struggle to load and render websites without making users impatient.
-As users, we all know that achieving hundreds of milliseconds with websites is a rather distant goal.
+Mr. Miller would likely be rather surprised that, even by 2020, we still can't load and render websites quickly enough to prevent users from waiting anxiously.
+Sadly, as users, we all know that reaching those hundreds of milliseconds is quite a stretch.

-How to convince your boss or client about the importance of web speed?
-We've prepared a concise PDF with the key arguments.
+How to convince your boss or client of the importance of website speed?
+We have a concise PDF with the key arguments.

-While technology has advanced significantly from mainframe terminals to modern web on smartphones, human psychology has not.
+Technology has leapt forward from mainframe terminals to modern web on smartphones, yet human psychology remains unchanged.

-Yet, from the setup of the human mind, it follows that if you speed up the user interface, it will better achieve its goals.
+From the way our minds are wired, it's clear that if you speed up a user interface, it will better achieve its goals.

 Impact on Conversions

-The connection between web speed and conversion rates is a fact derived from R. B. Miller's findings and others, as well as practical case studies that have mushroomed over the last decade.
+The link between website speed and conversion rates stems not only from Miller's findings and others but also from practical case studies that have been proliferating over the last decade.

-All studies demonstrate that speed improvements have positively impacted the business or goals of the website owner.
+All studies show that improving speed positively impacts the business or goals of the website owner.

 Bounce Rate

-"Bounce rate" is one of the most watched general analytics metrics.
-The belief is that by speeding up the initial rendering of the website, we also improve the bounce rate.
+“Bounce rate” is one of the most closely monitored general analytics metrics.
+It is assumed from numbers and graphs that speeding up the initial render of a website also improves the bounce rate.

-Correlation between speed and bounce rate on the Vzhůru dolů website (Source: SpeedCurve)
+Graph shows correlation between speed and bounce rate Correlation between speed and bounce rate using a website example (Source: SpeedCurve)

-For examples of the impact of speed on bounce rate, let's explore the world:
+For examples of speed's impact on bounce rate, let's look globally:

-• 53% of visits are likely to be abandoned if a page takes longer than 3 seconds to load.
-One of the most famous case studies comes from DoubleClick in 2016, now part of Google.
+• 53% of visits are likely to be abandoned if a page takes more than 3 seconds to load.
+One of the most notable case studies comes from 2016 by DoubleClick, now part of Google.
 (Source)

-• On Radins.com, they improved the speed of the first screen rendering on desktops, reducing the bounce rate by 25%.
+• Radins.com improved the speed of first-screen rendering on desktops, reducing the bounce rate by 25%.
 (Source)

 Pageviews

-In some industries, particularly those fueled by advertising, the number of pageviews determines business success or failure.
+In some sectors, especially those driven by advertising, the number of pageviews determines business success or failure.

-"At the BBC, we noticed that for every second delay in page loading, 10% of users leave.
-If the BBC website slows down due to loading, certain features automatically disable to boost speed again."
+“At BBC, we noticed that for every second of delay in page loading, 10% of users leave.
+If BBC's site slows due to loading, certain features are automatically disabled to speed it up again.”

 — Matthew Clark, lead technical architect at BBC

-What case studies do we know about the impact of speed on "pageviews"?
+What case studies do we know about speed's influence on “pageviews”?

-• When Shopzilla reduced page load time by five seconds, they achieved a 12% better conversion rate and a 25% increase in pageviews.
+• Shopzilla reduced page load time by five seconds and achieved a 12% better conversion rate and a 25% increase in pageviews.

-• At Financial Times, adding a one-second delay to each page view resulted in a 4.9% drop in pageviews.
+• The Financial Times added a one-second delay to each page view and recorded a 4.9% drop in pageviews.
 A three-second delay led to a 7.2% drop.
 (Source)

 Conversion Rate

-When speed improves, conversion rates tend to follow suit.
+When speed improves, the conversion rate follows suit.
 If you run an e-commerce site, this will interest you.
-With our clients, it's usually challenging to isolate the impact of speed optimization from other influences, but we got lucky once.
+It is usually challenging to isolate the effect of speed optimisation from other factors for our clients, but once we got lucky.

-• Deloitte Digital demonstrated conversion growth on 37 brand websites with a mere 100 ms speed improvement.
+• Deloitte Digital showed conversion growth across 37 brands' websites with just a 100 ms speed-up.
 (Source)

-There are plenty more case studies worldwide, nicely compiled on wpostats.com.
+There are many case studies worldwide, nicely gathered on the website wpostats.com.

-As the numbers show, speed impacts a range of crucial metrics.
-This is why Google has decided to focus on this easily measurable factor of user experience.
+As these figures demonstrate, speed affects a range of critical metrics.
+This is why Google's team decided to focus on this easily measurable factor of user experience.

 The Google Argument

-— "And why do you intend to address speed?"
+— “Why are you planning to address speed?”

 — “Google wants us to”

-These dialogues might suggest that the entire field of web speed is built on the outcomes of a few internal corporate meetings at Googleplex.
-We imagine several managers, engineers, and above all, one large crystal ball present.
+This might suggest that the entire field of website speed is based on the outcome of a few internal corporate meetings at Googleplex.
+We imagine these meetings attended by several managers, engineers, and a large crystal ball.

-Google tracks the speed of nearly 8 million websites as part of the Chrome UX Report.
+Google monitors the speed of nearly 8 million websites through the Chrome UX Report.

-Are Google's recommendations for web speed built on shaky ground?
+Are Google's recommendations on website speed built on shaky ground?
 Nothing could be further from the truth.

-The world's largest search engine employs exceptional technology speed experts and researchers backed by data.
-A recent example is the text The Science Behind Web Vitals, which illustrates the data foundations of new metric recommendations.
+The world's largest search engine employs outstanding experts in speed technology and researchers backed by data.
+A recent example is the article The Science Behind Web Vitals, which shows the data behind the new metrics recommendations.

-Google, simply put, relies on data, which increasingly highlights the connection between a good user experience and speed of loading and interaction.
+Google simply relies on data, which increasingly shows the connection between a good user experience and the speed of loading and interacting with websites.

 Web Vitals and Page Experience Signal

-In a recent blog post Evaluating page experience for a better web, Google announced they are working on a new "Page Experience" ranking signal, where speed will play a significant role.
+In a recent blog post Evaluating page experience for a better web, Google announced that they are working on a new ranking signal, “Page Experience”, where speed will play a significant role.

-This isn't the first time the search engine has announced its focus on speed, but it is the first time they've openly stated how they will measure it.
+This isn't the first time the search engine has announced an emphasis on speed.
+But it is the first time they've plainly stated how they will measure speed.
 They will focus on Web Vitals metrics, gathered directly from Chrome users and stored in the Chrome UX Report.

-Google will roll out the new signal throughout 2021, so it wouldn't hurt to prepare.
+Google will roll out the new signal in 2021, so it wouldn't hurt to prepare.

-With our clients, we've already focused on Web Vitals.
-Let’s look at the individual metrics and supplement them with some of our successful optimizations.
+We've already focused on Web Vitals with our clients.
+Let's look at the individual metrics and supplement them with some of our successful optimisations.

 LCP (Largest Contentful Paint):